refaktor/rye-website/content/meet_rye/specifics/context.md

 ;  ER!
 ```

-Now lets give our our remote programmer that uses the context (for example) an ability to create her own functions.
+Now lets give our remote programmer that uses the context (for example) the ability to create her own functions.

 ```clojure
 ok-printer:: isolate {